HostMonster was founded way back in 1996, making them one of the oldest web hosts in the industry.

 What if your site isn’t eligible?

 In this case, you’d have to pay $149.99.
 For that price, you’ll get up to five site transfers and 20 email account migrations.

 7. Easy-to-Use Control Panel

 When you log in to HostMonster’s client area, you’ll see a very minimal interface.

 From the left sidebar, you can access your domains, email accounts, and marketplace.
-From “My Sites” you can log in to WordPress and start managing your site.
+From “My Sites” or from the right-side of the client area, you can log in to WordPress and start managing your site.

 What concerns the control panel, then similar to many other hosts, HostMonster also uses a cPanel.